 This Atlanta couple's festive and fun wedding took place at Capulet, a restaurant and event venue in the Bywater area.
 This photograph is from the Hora, a traditional dance that takes place at virtually all Jewish weddings, usually to the song Hava Nagila.
 The guests form large rings around the dance floor, and in the middle space the couple are lifted up in chairs while holding a handkerchief between them.
-Though usually at weddings Hava Nagila is performed as an instrumental, in this case the NOLA Dukes' singer actually knew all the words and sang it!
+Though usually at weddings Hava Nagila is performed purely as an instrumental piece, in this case the NOLA Dukes' singer actually knew all the words and sang it!

 We started out the day with some getting ready shots at the Roosevelt Hotel, followed by the couple's first look and some portraits by the iconic Rusty Rainbow bridge in nearby Crescent Park.

 We also did some portraits of the couple on Piety Wharf, in front of the large wall which provides a fantastic industrial looking backdrop and contrasts beautifully with an immaculately dressed bride and groom.

 We had planned to do all of our formal group photographs at this location as well, but (as is evident in that photo) it was quite a windy day, so after some portraits of the couple, we decided to head back to Capulet and do the group shots inside the venue.

 The ceremony took place on the venue's rooftop deck area, which I was able to photograph without flash, just using the string lights above and some uplights at the chuppah.

 Cake: Swiss Confectionary

 Florist: The Plant Gallery

 Reception Entertainment: NOLA Dukes